lyuouzhang/cesme/README.md

 # cesme
 CESME includes Fortran routines that need to be compiled during installation.
-To run CESME in R, users should download the complete package and install it using install.packages(path_to_tar.gz, repos = NULL, type = "source") or with devtools::install() if installing from a Git repository.
+To run CESME in R, users should download the complete package and install it using install.packages(path_to_tar.gz, repos = NULL, type = "source").